Maple syrup urine disease: Epidemiology

 MSUD is a historically rare metabolic disorder with a worldwide incidence rate of about one in 185,000 live births.
 However, certain founder populations are much more prone to MSUD.
 For example, the Old Order Mennonites of Pennsylvania, produce as many as one in 200 live birth with MSUD.

 Maple syrup urine disease is classified as an autosomal recessive disorder and has a higher prevalence in populations that have higher consanguinity.
 Infants who are not treated for early onset MSUD experience a significant delay in development and usually die within a few months of birth.
 Younger children with late-onset MSUD may experience developmental delay also, depending on the enzyme activity of BKCD (branched-chain alpha-keto acid dehydrogenase).
 In children with periods of increased protein catabolism, there is an increased risk for metabolic decompensation.
 Early diagnosis can prevent morbidity in most cases as long as correct treatment is administered at presentation and periods of possible metabolic decompensation.
 MSUD occurs in all ethnic groups and the sex of the infant/child does not play a role in prevalence.

 NBS (newborn screening) programs incorporate MSUD screening in the United States, five provinces in Canada, Twenty-two European countries, eight Asian Pacific countries, and two Latin American countries.

 Research directions

 Gene therapy

 Gene therapy to overcome the genetic mutations that cause MSUD appears in preliminary trials to be safe in animal studies with MSUD.
 The gene therapy involves a healthy copy of the gene causing MSUD being produced and inserted into a viral vector.
 The adeno-associated virus vector is delivered one time to the patient intravenously.
 Hepatocytes will take up vector and functional copies of the affected gene in MSUD patients will be expressed.
 This will allow BCAA to be broken down properly and prevent toxic build-up.

 Phenylbutyrate therapy

 Sodium phenylacetate/benzoate or sodium phenylbutyrate has been shown to reduce BCAA in a clinical trial done February 2011.
 Phenylbutyrate treatment reduced the blood concentration of BCAA and their corresponding BCKA in certain groups of MSUD patients and may be a possible adjunctive treatment.

+Metformin therapy

+Metformin, a drug used for weight loss in diabetes patients, has been shown to reduce keto-isoaproic acid (KIC) in patient-derived fibroblasts as well as a murine model of MSUD.
+Metformin has also been shown to aid weight loss in MSUD patients who are at increased risk for obesity and related complications when following prescribed hyper-caloric diets to avoid metabolic decompensation.

+Minocycline Therapy

+Minocycline has been shown to reduce oxidative stress in a model of MSUD; results suggest that minocycline may have a neuro-protective role in MSUD.